Get Started

 Within the first two days of a Google release note, establish your performance baseline and triage exposure.

 Start by segmenting traffic into YMYL and non-YMYL properties.
-YMYL sites—health, finance, legal, safety topics—face stricter evaluation under EAT criteria and experience sharper volatility.
+YMYL sites, health, finance, legal, safety topics, face stricter evaluation under E-E-A-T criteria and experience sharper volatility.
 Compare week-over-week organic sessions, impressions, and average position for these segments separately in Search Console.
 Non-YMYL drops may signal broad algorithm shifts; YMYL-specific declines suggest quality recalibration.

 Run a competitor SERP audit for your top 20 money keywords.
 Note which domains gained or lost visibility, particularly sites with different authority profiles or content models.
 New entrants from established institutions often signal Google is rewarding credibility signals.
 Displacement by forums or user-generated content may indicate a freshness or diversity adjustment.